Tommy Pham Preview, Player Props: Diamondbacks vs. Padres

-Tommy Pham -- batting .263 with three doubles, two home runs, three walks and 10 RBI in his past 10 games -- will be in action for the Arizona Diamondbacks versus the San Diego Padres, with Seth Lugo on the hill, on August 18 at 9:40 PM ET.
+The Arizona Diamondbacks, including Tommy Pham and his .513 slugging percentage over his past 10 games, battle starting pitcher Matt Waldron and the San Diego Padres at PETCO Park, Saturday at 3:10 PM ET.

-He notched a home run while going 1-for-4 in his last game against the Padres.
+He had a one-hit performance in his last game (1-for-4) against the Padres.

 Tommy Pham Game Info & Props vs. the Padres